GavinHuttley/tib/source/seqcomp/statistics.rst

 Quantiles as distribution descriptors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Quantiles are rank order statistics.
 They are locations in a sorted collection of values.
 One example of a quantile you are likely familiar with is the median, which cuts a distribution such that 1/2 of all values are less than it.
-Following this example, then, a quantile=0.05 is the point that is greater the 1/20th of all values.
+Following this example, then, a quantile=0.05 is the point that is greater than 1/20th of all values.
 We can think of a values quantile, then, as its relative rank with a data set which can be computed as :math:`\frac{r}{n}` where :math:`r` is the rank in :math:`n` values.

-Let's play with the quantiles from the uniform distribution that I generated above.
+Let's play with the quantiles from the uniform distribution that :ref:`I generated <uniform_dist>`.
 We use the ``numpy.quantile`` function for this purpose.
 Since we're using a uniform distribution, and following from the definition of this distribution, we can expect that 5% of all uniform random values will be :math:`\le 0.05`.
 Does our data support this?

 .. jupyter-execute::